sherrirose/HealthPolicyDataScienceLab/index.md

 Resources for [Health Policy Data Science Lab](http://healthpolicydatascience.org/) members working with Lab Co-Director [Sherri Rose](http://drsherrirose.org/) at Stanford University.

+I’m thrilled when trainees contact me to explore potentially working together on a scientific project.
+I’ll happily cater a project to the trainee’s strengths, as capabilities are wide-ranging.
+Your interests and learning objectives matter a great deal to me.

 ## Conferences

+Want to go to a relevant conference?
+I’ll send you, funded.

 ### Fairness & ML for Health

 #March